Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Mechanistic Data Augmentation

 \section{Mechanistic Data Augmentation}

-Synthesizing the insights from Section~\ref{sec:mech_insight}—which established that induction heads are driven by specific structural motifs (e.g., frequent repetitions) rather than stochastic correlations—we propose a practical approach for training enhancement: \textit{Mechanistic Data Augmentation}.
+Synthesizing the insights from Section~\ref{sec:mech_insight}—which established that induction heads are driven by specific structural motifs (e.g., frequent repetitions) rather than stochastic correlations—we propose \textit{mechanistic data augmentation} as a practical approach for training data augmentation.